 Secondary Teacher certification is available in the Bachelor of Science (BS) only, under the Social Studies Composite Certification.
-Advisor: Brown
+Dr. Brock Brown serves as the undergraduate departmental advisor for those students interested in seeking teacher certification.

-The Social Studies Composite Certification program is designed to prepare students to teach any of the four social studies disciplines (History, Geography, Government, and

-Economics) at the secondary level (grades 8-12).
-Upon completion of the social studies curriculum and passage of the social studies ExCET test, students will receive certification in social studies and eligibility to teach in any of the four disciplines.
+The Social Studies Composite Certification program is designed to prepare students to teach any of the four social studies disciplines (History, Geography, Government, and Economics) at the secondary level (grades 8-12).
+Upon completion of the social studies curriculum and passage of the social studies ExCET/TExES test, students will receive certification in social studies and eligibility to teach in any of the four disciplines.
 Students pursuing secondary certification with a major in Geography select a minor from the disciplines of History or Political Science.
-In addition, students will complete specific courses in the third social studies discipline not chosen as a major or minor as well as HIST 4200: Social Studies Resources and Practices.
-Students must take ECO 2301 as the social studies choice in the core curriculum, as Economics is another subject tested on the Social Studies Composite ExCET exam.
-The teacher certification options with the Geography major are:
+In addition, students will complete specific courses in the third social studies discipline not chosen as a major or minor.